Barcelona, Spain

 2. Sagrada Familia & Choose Your Pick!

 If you go to Barcelona and don't go see this unfinished masterpiece, you've definitely missed out big time so make sure you head there at least once and check their website for free entry dates.
-The masses are free and you can stay at the end to wander around for a bit in the restricted area where Gaudi is buried.
+The masses are free, and you can stay at the end to wander around for a bit in the restricted area where Gaudí is buried.
 After you can stop by two highly recommended places above which you can choose from depending on your mood!

 3. Gracia & Sol De Nit (Tapas)